 Object blocks

-Object block of the FORM statement adds objects (including object groups) to the form structure, as well as object trees to the interactive form view.
+Object blocks of the FORM statement - adding object groups to the form structure, and object trees to the interactive form view.

 Object block